melaniebrgr/learning-computer-science/09-science/02-antibody-format-editor/README.md

 ## Modules

+### Graphic

+A Graphic module is responsible for actually drawing the pixels.
+Anything capable of drawing pixels to canvas has a graphic component, for example, a Domain instance has a **graphic** module.
+Note that you'll want to extend the base Graphic class to create a Graphic object with custom drawing instructions, by defining a template draw method (`templateDraw`).

-### Entity
+### Domain

-An **entity** is the fundamental building block of the abdraw canvas.
+An **domain** is the main building block of the abdraw canvas.
 It has a graphic component and a data component, for example a domain (VH), or a linker.

-### Graphic

-Each entity has a **graphic** module.
-The entity's graphic class extends a base Graphic class, but defines a custom draw method for that entity (template pattern).
+## Patterns

+abdraw leverages several design patterns and datastructures:

+- [template method pattern](https://refactoring.guru/design-patterns/template-method): Graphic class and Graphic subclasses
+- [composite pattern](https://refactoring.guru/design-patterns/composite): drawing Domains in a Chain
+- linked list: Chain class
-## Canvas
+- singleton: Canvas class

-TK